tsuyoikaze/clinicaltrials-widget/README.md

 - height: Optional.
 Can be certain amount of pixels to adjust the height in widget mode
 - width: Optional.
 Can be certain amount of pixels to adjust the width in widget mode
 - def_query: Optional.
 Can be a HTML-escaped string for default query upon initialization

+#### Searching

+By typing words in the query field and wait for a while, the website will automatically start querying clinical trials information from our database.
+Then, a number of circles will appear with each labelling the number of studies inside such area.
+Hovering on a circle will display the total number of study population inside such area.
+Right-click on a circle will display more detailed information about the demographics.